AW3Rgo0l/MathTest_SFML/README.md

    Edit and put the directory to "lib" folder which is located in your project folder and apply.

 6. In project properties in Linker -> Input -> Additional Dependencies:
-   Edit and paste there the .lib files which is located in "Libs.txt" in your project folder and apply.
+   Edit and paste there the .lib files which is located in "libs.txt" in your project folder and apply.

    That's all